-Before they start their application, get them to read our advice www.ucas. com/fillinginyourapplication.
+Before they start their application, get them to read our advice www.ucas.com/fillinginyourapplication.

-- Personal details this will already contain the information they gave when registering, and there will be more questions about student support and where they live. - Contact and residency details address, email, telephone number, postal address, and if they want someone else to be able to act on their behalf.
+Personal details - this will already contain the information they gave when registering, and there will be more questions about student support.

+Contact details - email, telephone number, postal address, and if they want someone else to be able to act on their behalf.

+Where you live - they'll be asked where they've lived for the last three years and for what purpose, as unis need to know if they're living there temporarily or permanently.

-- ► Nationality details their birthplace and nationality. - Supporting information these questions ask if they've lived or worked - or have parents from the EU, EEA or Switzerland. - English language skills if English is not their first language, they can give details of IELTS or TOEFL English proficiency tests.
-(This is not passed on to their choices.) - Finance and funding how they will fund their studies. - Diversity and inclusion (UK) applicants only) - equality monitoring information.
-Providers only see this information after a place is secured or at the end of the application cycle - so it doesn't influence any decision-making. - ► More about you gives the opportunity to highlight their individual circumstances in the application.
+Supporting information - these questions ask if they've lived or worked - or have parents from - the EU, EEA or Switzerland.

+Finance and funding - how they will fund their studies.

+Diversity and inclusion (UK applicants only) - equality monitoring information.

+Providers only see this information after a place is secured or at the end of the application cycle - so it doesn't influence any decision-making.

+More about you - gives the opportunity to highlight their individual circumstances in the application.
 Universities and colleges can make more informed decisions about an applicant's circumstances and ensure supportive measures are in place for them.

-- Education details and dates of all schools they've attended since the age of 11, exam results, and exams still to be taken. - Employment basic details of any any full or part-time paid employment.
-They can talk more about this in their personal statement. - Extra activities (UK applicants only) - if they've participated in an activity to prepare them for higher education, they can give details of it here. - Personal statement their opportunity to tell the university or college about their ambitions, skills and experience, and why they want to study a particular course or subject.
+Education - details and dates of all schools they've attended since the age of 11, exam results, and exams still to be taken.

+Employment - basic details of any relevant full or part-time paid employment.
+They can talk more about this in their personal statement.

+Extra activities (UK applicants only) - if they've participated in an activity to prepare them for higher education, they can give details of it here.

+Personal statement - their opportunity to tell the university or college about their ambitions, skills and experience, and why they want to study a particular course or subject.

 Your child can fill in their application at any time, saving their progress as they go.
 They can go back and edit it until they're happy it's complete.
-Finally, there's a section for the reference, which is added by their referee usually their teacher, but this can also be an employer or trainer for students applying independently.
+Finally, there's a section for the reference, which is added by their referee - usually their teacher, but this can also be an employer or trainer for students applying independently.